New to you Jul 09 => Best new game you played this month and why

 I like elephants.
 I like how they swing through trees.

-The cat-and-mouse element of games like Fury of Dracula and Garibaldi: The Escape was what I liked the most about those games, so I figured I might particularly like the grandfather of those kind of games, Scotland Yard, which is pretty much all about the cat-and-mouse/hide-and-seek thing.
+The cat-and-mouse element of games like Fury of Dracula (second edition) and Garibaldi: The Escape was what I liked the most about those games, so I figured I might particularly like the grandfather of those kind of games, Scotland Yard, which is pretty much all about the cat-and-mouse/hide-and-seek thing.
 I did enjoy this quite a lot and look forward to playing it more.
 It's also a game I could see my kids playing along with either me and my wife, with the other of us as Mr. X. They may not grasp some of the deduction involved, but will probably have a lot of fun trying to guess where Daddy is hiding and moving.

 Other new games played include: